Are the screw caps the future of the wine industry?

 Many winemakers believe that wines kept in bottles with a screw cap are not lagging in quality behind wines that are closed with a cork.
 On the contrary, screw caps ensure freshness, preserving its appearance, taste and they retain the aromatic style of wine.

-Today it is believed that the wines with screw cap are best drank within five years, and if it is consumed after then there is a possibility of a variation in flavor, but this variation is almost insignificant.
+Today it is believed that the wines with screw cap are best drank within five years, and if it is consumed after then there is a possibility of a variation in flavour, but this variation is almost insignificant.

 The main advantage of screwcaps is that there is no room for faultiness caused by TCA.
 The air has no chance of getting into the selected bottle of wine.
 They are easy to open and almost guarantee that every bottle will have the same taste, preserving freshness and aromas.